 Watch the video from the roundtable (in German).
 On the panel: Oliver Kling, dotSource (moderator); Sebastian Stang, Magnolia; Dirk Weckerlei, commercetools; André Wolf, dotSource.

-Halfway through the discussion, the moderator asked the audience if the term “headless” rang a bell.
+Halfway through the discussion, the moderator asked the audience if the term “headless” rang a bell, if the audience knew in fact what a headless CMS is.
 Fewer than 10 hands were raised in the audience.
 And how many had practical experience with headless?
 This time, fewer than five hands were raised.

 What is headless?